dpruessner/rb-pure25519/README.md

 ## Other notes

-There's a number of functions for other Montgomery curves — there's a toy curve in there that I used to verify some assumptions in the Montgomery EC ladder and in the number theory, generally.
+There's a number of functions for other Montgomery curves — there's a toy curve in there that I used to verify some assumptions in the Montgomery EC ladder and in the number theory usin Sage Math.

+We started using EC25519 when TLS was too heavy for an embedded IoT product:
+[Sprinkl Conserve](http://sprinkl.io).
+We were looking for a pure ruby EC25519.
+We landed on using RbNaCl for the server-side (it was available in the Ubuntu distribution on our cloud platform).
+We later returned to the subject to create this library for anyone who needs a pure ruby EC25519 implementation.

 Powered by Curve25519.